 What alternatives does the local service area have for facility-based crisis stabilization services (excluding inpatient services)?
+Indicate N/A if the LMHA or LBHA does not have any facility-based crisis stabilization services.
 Replicate the table below for each alternative.

 Name of Facility The Wood Group Location (city and county) Harlingen, Cameron County Phone number (956) 440-7716 Type of Facility (see Appendix A) Crisis Respite Key admission criteria (type of individual accepted) Voluntary Circumstances under which medical clearance is required before admission Individual displays symptoms indicating a possible need for significant medical attention.
 Service area limitations, if any TTBH's three-county catchment areas, Hidalgo, Cameron, and Willacy County.
-Other relevant admission On a voluntary basis only. information for first responders Accepts emergency detentions?
-No. Number of Beds 9
+Other relevant admission information for first responders On a voluntary basis only.
+Accepts emergency detentions?
+No. Number of Beds 9 HHSC Funding Allocation \$ 367,200